MystenLabs/passkey-example/README.md

 ## Contributing

-This is an example application.
-For production use, ensure you implement proper security measures and follow best practices for key management.
+This is an example project.
+If you're building for production, make sure to implement secure key management and follow best practices.

 ## License

-This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License.
+See the [LICENSE](LICENSE) file for details.